-Lionel is an Australian solicitor (2008) and English barrister (2013) specialising in international commercial litigation and arbitration, public international law and human rights.
+Lionel is an English barrister and Australian solicitor with 13 years of experience advising clients in commercial litigation, international arbitration, public international law and human rights.

-He has experience advising sovereign States, corporations, NGOs and individuals.
-He regularly appears as advocate in these arbitrations, as well as before the English courts, where he has acted as a member of the counsel team, sole junior to a leader, sole counsel and as counsel leading junior counsel.
-In this capacity he has worked on cases heard by courts of all levels (including the Supreme Court, the Privy Council, the Court of Appeal, the High Court), as well cases before international courts and tribunals (including the European Court of Human Rights, the United Nations Human Rights Committee, the Special Court for Sierra Leone and the International Criminal Tribunal for the former Yugoslavia).
+His clients include sovereign States, corporations, NGOs and individuals.
+He regularly appears as advocate and has acted as a member of the counsel team, sole junior to a leader, sole counsel and as counsel leading junior counsel.
+In this capacity, he has worked on cases heard by courts of all levels (including the Supreme Court, the Privy Council, the Court of Appeal and the High Court), as well cases before international courts and tribunals (including the European Court of Human Rights, the United Nations Human Rights Committee, the Special Court for Sierra Leone and the International Criminal Tribunal for the former Yugoslavia).
 He also has experience acting under all of the major institutional arbitral rules, including ICSID, ICC, LCIA, SCC, UNCITRAL and CIArb.